allenap/pgdo/README.md

 First you must install multiple versions of PostgreSQL on your machine.
 Read on for platform-specific notes.
-Once you've installed the versions you want, [`postgresfixture::runtime::strategy::default()`] may be able to automatically find them – and, since this function is used by tests, those runtimes will automatically be tested.
+Once you've installed the versions you want, [`pgdo::runtime::strategy::default()`] may be able to automatically find them – and, since this function is used by tests, those runtimes will automatically be tested.

 #### Debian & Ubuntu